OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ![Navigating the assessment repository.
 The figure shows Mac folder navigation above and Windows navigation below.](https://docs.google.com/drawings/d/13536h0d6hahYCBrxIItlG_q-r9FmezfN1lcpf-5BMHc/pub?w=692&h=820)

-### Scenario folders

-Scenario folders contain all files and scripts necessary to calculate OHI scores.
-There are two file types:

-* ** *.csv* files** contain data inputs or configuration information.
-* ** *.R* scripts** are written in the programming language R and use data inputs for processing and calculations.

-There is one scenario folder in your assessment repository and it is called `subcountry2014` to indicate that the assessment is conducted at the subcountry scale (province, state, district, etc.), based on input layers and goal models used in the 2014 global assessment.
 When conducting your assessment, you can rename your scenario folder to reflect the subcountry regions in your study area and year the assessment was completed.
 For example, `province2015` would indicate the assessment was conducted for coastal provinces in the year 2015.

 Once you complete your assessment with the `subcountry2014` (or equivalent) scenario, further assessments can be done simply by copying the `subcountry2014` folder and renaming it.
 This can be done for future assessments, for example `subcountry2016` or `subcountry2018`, which eventually would enable you to track changes in ocean health over time.
 You can also copy scenario folders to explore different policy and management scenarios, for example `subcountry2014_policy1`.

-### `subcountry2014` contents

 This figure illustrates the files contained within the assessment repository's `subcountry2014` scenario folder.
 Important files are either *.csv* text files or *.R* script files.
 Files are organized into different folders within the `subcountry2014` folder, and you will modify some of these files while leaving others as they are.

 ![File system organization of the Ocean Health Index Toolbox](https://docs.google.com/drawings/d/1YKN2J3HCkw3r8QMFSEHkZhu__YQqOTeWxhSqJ1pHYrI/pub?w=1481&h=1010)

-Files and folders are presented here in alphabetical order.
-See the **Using the Toolbox** section for the workflow of how you will use the files.

-#### *calculate_scores.R*

-`calculate_scores.R` is a script that runs everything required to calculate OHI scores using the prepared layers the `layers` folder that are registered in `layers.csv`.
-Scores will be saved in `scores.csv`.

-#### *conf* folder
-The `conf` folder includes important configuration files required to calculate OHI scores.
+The **conf** folder within the `subcountry2015` scenario folder, the `conf` folder includes important configuration files required to calculate OHI scores.
 There are both *.R* scripts (`config.R` and `functions.R`) and *.csv* files (`goals.csv`, `pressures_matrix.csv`, `resilience_matrix.csv`, and `resilience_weights.csv`).
+They will be introduced individually in the next section.

 ![The `conf` folder contains important R functions and *.csv* files.](./fig/layers_folder_location_conf.png)

-#### *config.R*

-`config.R` is an R script that configures labeling and constants appropriately.
-You will only need to modify this file when working with goals that have categories (example: habitat types or economy sectors) that are affected differently by pressures and resilience measures.

-#### *install_ohicore.R*
+The **prep** folder is important in the beginning of your assessment, as it is where you will store and manipulate raw data to get them ready for calculations.

+Over all, all files in the scenario folder are either of the two file types:

+* ** *.csv* files** contain data inputs or configuration information.
+* ** *.R* scripts** are written in the programming language R and use data inputs for processing and calculations.

+We will introduce those files below:

+### R scripts

+* install_ohicore.R
+* pre_scores.R
+* calculate_scores.R
+* data_prep.R in prep folders
+* functions.R
+* config.R
+* report.R?? when we add the template to reports folder
+* launch_app_code.R

+### Data layers

+* raw data folders in prep folder
+* layers folder
+* layers.csv
+* layers-empty_swampping-global-mean.csv
+* pressures_matrix.csv
+* resilience_matrix.csv
+* resilience_weights.csv
+* scores.csv

+##* Other

+* session.txt
+* spatial
+* temp
+* reports

+**`install_ohicore.R`**

-`install_ohicore.R` is a script that will install `ohicore`, which is the second repository required for the Toolbox and is the engine behind all OHI calculations.
-You will need to run this script only once when you begin.
+This script installs `ohicore`, which is the second repository required for the Toolbox and is the engine behind all OHI calculations.
+You will need to run this script only once when you [first install the toolbox](http://ohi-science.org/manual/#install-ohicore).

-#### *functions.R*
+**`pre_scores.R`**
+This script does the pre-checks before running goal models and calculate dimension scores.
+It loads "ohicore", calls all goal functions and data layers in the "conf" folder, and check that all data layers are registered properly.
+You are encouraged to use this script when you're working on individual goal models.
+After you register data layers for a goal, or make any changes to the data layers, source this script before running model-specific functions in functions.R.

+**`calculate_scores.R`**

+It runs everything required to calculate OHI scores using the prepared layers the `layers` folder that are registered in `layers.csv`.
+Scores will be saved in `scores.csv`.

+**`functions.R`**

-`functions.R` is an R script containing the equations for each goal and sub-goal model.
+This script contains the equations for each goal and sub-goal model.
 Each goal and sub-goal equation is stored as a separate function within the script.
-These functions calculate the status and trend using prepared layers saved in the ‘layers’ folder and registered in `layers.csv`.
+These functions calculate the _status_ and _trend_ using prepared layers saved in the ‘layers’ folder and registered in `layers.csv`.
 You will need to code in R to modify or develop new models, and it is best to work on one goal at a time.

+**`config.R` in "conf" folder*

+It configures labeling and constants appropriately.
+You will only need to modify this file when working with goals that have categories (example: habitat types or economy sectors) that are affected differently by pressures and resilience measures.

+**`launch_app_code.R`**

+It will launch a version of the App on your computer so that you can visualize any edits you make before synching to *github.com*.

+**raw data layers in "prep" folder**

+This is where you will store (and manipulate) raw data files.

-#### *goals.csv*
+*goals.csv*

 `goals.csv` is a table with information about goals and sub-goals.
 This includes the weight of each goal that is used to calculate the final Index scores when all goals are combined.
 Other information includes the goal description that is also presented in the WebApp. `goals.csv` also indicates the arguments passed to `functions.R`.
 These are indicated by two columns: *preindex_function* (functions for all goals that do not have sub-goals, and functions for all sub-goals) and *postindex_function* (functions for goals with sub-goals).

 > TIP: It's important to check `goals.csv`'s weightings and preindex functions when you change goal or sub-goal model equations in `functions.r`.

-#### *launch_app_code.R*

-`launch_app_code.R` will launch a version of the App on your computer so that you can visualize any edits you make before synching to *github.com*.

-#### *layers* folder
+*layers* folder

 The `layers` folder contains all layers required to calculate goal scores, and each layer is an individual *.csv* file.
 The names of the *.csv* files within the layers folder correspond to those listed in the *filename* column of the `layers.csv`.
 All *.csv* files can be read in R, or with text editors or spreadsheet editors like Microsoft Excel.

 ![The `layers` folder contains every data layer as an individual *.csv* file.
 Mac navigation is shown on the left and Windows navigation is shown on the right.](https://docs.google.com/drawings/d/151Hw1Eb13T4KgndEKXM31BDjvdbB5JO7VGneqdUwGQU/pub?w=1702&h=476)

 Note that each *.csv* file within the `layers` folder has been formatted consistently.
-The Toolbox expects all data layers to be in the correct 'long format' and in separate files (see **Using the Toolbox**).
+The Toolbox expects all data layers to be in the correct ['long format'](http://ohi-science.org/manual/#long-formatting) and in separate files.
 Each file also has a column with unique region identifier (*rgn_id*).
 These numeric region identifiers have region names associated with them, that are set in `rgn_labels.csv` and can be modified.

 > TIP: You can check your region identifiers (*rgn_id*) in the `rgn_labels.csv` file in the `layers` folder.